 Metuchen Farmers' Market

 This market has grown since its inception in 2011.
 During the Pandemic, this market was one of the first to offer on-line sales to home bound consumers.
 Chickadee Creek Farm, an organic farm, participated actively in the program.
 When the market opens in June – expect to find them there with fresh vegetables, produce, and flowers.

 Bernardsville Farmers' Market

 Delicious baked goods, honey, empanadas, pasture raised meats and a variety of other locally produced foods are available here in addition to the produce and flowers.
 Sourland Spirits offers handcrafted spirits from their Hopewell distillery.
 WoodsEdge Farm brings a variety of yarns and beautiful garments and textiles made from the fibers of their herds of llamas, alpacas and yaks.
 The current vendor list is on their website.

 The Galleria Red Bank Farmers' Market

 This market is owned and operated by the Borough of Sea Bright.
 In addition to a large selection of gorgeous Jersey Fresh produce from local farmers, this market has several specialty favorites.
 Caldino’s produces fresh mozzarella on site along with other tasty pasta dishes.
-The pickles from Picklelicious have their own following.
-And because it’s nice to take the dog to the market sometimes too – stop in at Woof Woof Barkery for some all-natural dog treats for your pup.
+The pickles from Picklelicious have their own following they’re quite popular.
+You can also shop at this pet friendly shop– stop in at Woof Woof Barkery for some all-natural dog treats for your pup.
 The best place for up-to-date info on this market is their Facebook Page.